Hashem Muhammad al-Baghdadi: Life and career

-Born Abu Rakeem Hashim Muhammad al-Hajj Derbas al-Qaisi, he became known as "al Baghdadi", occasionally by his nickname "al Khattat" and sometimes simply called "Hashem the calligrapher".
+Born Abu Rakeem Hashim Muhammad al-Hajj Derbas al-Qaisi, he became known as "al Baghdadi", occasionally by his nickname "al-Khattat" and sometimes simply called "Hashem the calligrapher".
 He was born in the Khun Land district of Baghdad in 1917 into a poor but respected family.

-He was attracted to calligraphy from an early age, drawing his inspiration from reading scripture and observing the calligraphy that decorated local mosques As a youth, he studied briefly with Mullah Aref al-Shaikhli in Baghdad, at the Al-Ahmadiyya School, which was owned by Al-Shaikhli.
+He was attracted to calligraphy from an early age, drawing his inspiration from reading scripture and observing the calligraphy that decorated local mosques As a youth, he studied briefly with Mullah Aref al-Shaikhli in Baghdad, at the Madrasa of al-Ahmadiyya, which was owned by al-Shaikhli.
 From the outset, he showed an early talent for the art of calligraphy, and exhibited a real dedication to learning the technique, a strict adherence to its extensive rules and a willingness to explore the secrets of Islamic lettering.

 Due to his family's poor circumstances, he was obliged to discontinue his studies for a time, and seek paid work.
 In 1937, he began working for the Department of Public Survey in Baghdad, where he produced maps.
 Some years later, he served an apprenticeship with Mulla Muhammad ‛Ali al-Fadli (d.
 1948), who awarded him a Diploma in Calligraphy in 1943.

 In 1944 he continued his studies at the Madrasat Tahsin al-Khutût (Royal Institute of Calligraphy) in Cairo, where he was taught by Sayyid Ibrahim and Mohammad Hosni and obtained a Diploma with honours in 1944.

 After returning to Baghdad, in 1946 he published a textbook on the ruq‛ah style of calligraphy, which was originally intended for use in primary schools, but is still used as a standard text in universities and colleges.

 In 1947 he opened a Calligraphy Office in Baghdad, in partnership with the painter Oksen.
-Their office was situated in Rashid Street in the Al-Sanak district of central Baghdad.
+Their office was situated on al-Rashid Street in the al-Sanak district of central Baghdad.
 Their commercial work included the design of headlines for newspapers and magazines.
 His commercial work also involved the design of not only Iraqi Bank Notes, but also coins and notes for the governments of Tunisia, Morocco, Libya and Sudan.